 For those who haven’t previously followed the trek of the spaceship Serenity, the film stands on its own as a colorful adventure and an introduction to Whedon’s askew sensibilities.
 For fans of the show, it’s essential viewing and (as of now) as close as we’ll get to a finale.

-Also on DVD and Blu-ray, featuring commentary by writer/director Joss Whedon, Whedon’s filmed introduction to the work-in-progress shown in advance screenings, deleted scenes, outtakes, and two featurettes.
+The Blu-ray and DVD releases feature commentary by writer/director Joss Whedon, Whedon’s filmed introduction to the work-in-progress shown in advance screenings, deleted scenes, outtakes, and two featurettes.